meosch/docker-gen/dnsmasq-configuration/dnsmasq_with_network-manager_for_docker.md

 ## Docker Configuration
 To enable the containers to use the host computers DNS provided by dnsmasq it is adviseable to set the IP address for the pesudo network adapter **docker0** to **172.17.42.1** and also set the DNS server to use for lookups to the same.
 Details follow in the installation section.

+**Note:** For Ubuntu 15.04 the place to configuration for Docker has changed.
+See [Setting Docker’s DOCKER_OPTS on Ubuntu 15.04](http://blog.benhall.me.uk/2015/07/setting-dockers-docker_opts-on-ubuntu-15-04/)

 ## Installation
 * Copy the **dnsmasq.conf** in this folder to **/etc/NetworkManager/dnsmasq.d/dnsmasq.conf** (from this folder run) ``cp dnsmasq.conf /etc/NetworkManager/dnsmasq.d/dnsmasq.conf``